 |authentication||The electronic process of confirming the identity of a person or the origin and integrity of data.||When signing a document in Penneo via your eID, our software authenticates your identity.
 As a result, there is certainty on the origin of the data – since your identity was verified.|

-A trust service is defined as qualified if it has been recognized as such following an audit by a conformity assessment body who certified its compliance with eIDAS requirements.
+A trust service is defined as qualified if it has been recognized as such following an audit by a conformity assessment body that certified its compliance with eIDAS requirements.

 |The services offered by Penneo can therefore be defined as trust services.|